JieunKwon/WhatIsJava/README.md

 > 15. Method overloading

     If a class has multiple functions by same name but different parameters, the method is overloaded

+> 16. overriding

+    If a subclass provides a specific implementation of a method that is already provided by its parent class, it is known as Method Overriding.